 It’s not just a car harness though.
 The wide vest provides excellent comfort – especially for dogs that pull.
 The strong webbing also means you don’t need to worry about it breaking, even if you have a large dog.

 Along with its crash-safety features, the Sleepypod Clickit comes with reflector strips for night time visibility.
 It’s not machine washable though – so keep this in mind if you’re planning to regularly walk your dog in muddy environments.

 One thing to note is that the thick padded vest may get hot during warm weather.
 Some buyers also find it runs big when choosing a size, which might be worth keeping in mind if your dog is on the threshold between two sizes.

 I also don’t recommend it for long walks.
 For car safety and short walks, the Sleepypod is a fantastic option.
 It is more restrictive than other harnesses though – so for long walks, hiking or if you don’t need a car harness, choose one of the other options.

-Quick Summary: If you're looking for the best dog harness for car travel, the Sleepypod Clickit is an obvious choice.
-It's crash-test certified by the CPS, and is made with strong materials and extra vest padding to improve your dog's chances in a crash.
-It's too restrictive for anything other than short walks though.
+If you’re looking for the best dog harness for car rides, the Sleepypod Clickit is an obvious choice.
+It’s crash-test certified by the CPS, and is made with strong materials and extra vest padding to improve your dog’s chances in a crash.
+It’s too restrictive for anything other than short walks though.